pvasek/kudu-wiki/Kudu-architecture.md

 Not only the Kudu service site runs in the same sandbox as the site, but it actually runs in the same *process* as the site.
 However, there are no assumptions in the code that this is the case, and it is something that could very well change in the future.

-The only thing that really 'connects' the Kudu site to the real site is the file system, and that works regarless of what process or machine they each run on.
+The only thing that really 'connects' the Kudu site to the real site is the file system, and that works regardless of what process or machine they each run on.